Authors of section

 Using a distractor

 A large distractor is usually placed in a coronal plane.
-It lies posterior to the tibia, either laterally or medially.
-Do not obstruct planned locking screws.
+It lies posterior to the tibia, either laterally or medially so as not to obstruct the placement of locking screws.

-An external fixator is an alternative for the distractor.
-Pin placements are the same.
+An external fixator is an alternative to the distractor.
+Schanz screw placements are the same.

 Using a distractor